Get Matched With Dietitian Programs

 Your career as a registered dietitian nutritionist can remain at whatever level you are comfortable with.
 If you develop a healthy private practice, you could maintain there for a lifetime.
 If you work in a hospital, you could be a staff registered dietitian nutritionist for years.
 However, if you have a desire to advance, you can always pursue more education.
 You could advance into graduate school and even attain a doctoral degree and pursue clinical or research work at the highest levels.
 With so many options available to clinical dietitians and nutritionists, what might look like a lateral move could offer a whole new set of challenges and rewards.
 Take a look at the menu, nearly every choice offers satisfaction.

-What can you do with a degree in nutrition?
+What can you do with a degree in this field?

 With a degree in nutrition you can work in pediatric nutrition, oncology nutrition, sports nutrition, nutrition counseling, and nutrition research.
 Registered dietitians and nutritionists can work as community dietitians and food service managers.